Skip to content

 Not open sourced yet.

 An autonomous AI Chief of Staff that runs 24/7 as a systemd service.
 It fuses calendar, email, news, regulatory, contact, and market signal into a 14-section morning briefing, per-meeting dossiers, proactive anomaly and relationship-decay alerts, and an SMS control surface I can drive from anywhere.
-Multi-model routing — Haiku for classification, Sonnet for analysis, Opus for strategic thinking — on top of ~25 SQLite tables and a hard outbound-safety guard so nothing automated can escape my own inbox by accident.
+Tiered model routing — fast small models for classification, mid-tier for analysis, top-tier reasoning for strategic thinking — on top of ~25 SQLite tables and a hard outbound-safety guard so nothing automated can escape my own inbox by accident.

 Status